-Eric Ramsey, Dean of Student Life
+Eric Ramsey, Associate Dean for Student Life

 As always, please reach out if you have any questions and check back regularly for more!

 This time — mid to late August — is an interesting time for you all.
 Many colleges and universities on the semester system begin their fall terms earlier than Dartmouth.
 Some of your friends (or family) may have already left for college, while others may be leaving this week or next.
 I don't mean for you to panic when you think about this, or to feel sad when you think about the summer coming to an end.
 Rather, I hope you see this as an opportunity, much like how I encouraged you to view sorting through all the information we've sent you in the weeks leading up to Orientation.
 See this not only as the end of an era, but also as the beginning of a new chapter.

 I know this can be a weird time and thinking about how to wrap up the final summer before your college career may seem like an impossible task.
 I challenge you to use this time for all the things you said you'd do and haven't done, both for yourself and for those around you.
 Plan a meal with your family, and one with your friends.
 Invite everyone you've been promising to make time for and make an evening experience out of it.
 Grab your siblings, your cousins, your closest friends or your favorite aunts and have a Netflix marathon, or visit a local spot that is important to you.
 Look back at that summer bucket list you made all those months ago and start checking things off.
 Grab your parents and Prancercise (I joke, I joke).

 I do ask, though, that you balance your bucket list with your college checklist.
 Go through the Orientation website and double check your deadlines.
 Read through the Local Placement Exam pages — it's important that you carefully consider the available exams and plan to take any that you feel would be helpful in determining your courses.
 Re-reading Explore, Engage, Excel in conjunction with placement information will be a great step in preparing for course election during Orientation.